 Just minutes from central Ubud, the Goa Gajah Temple (Elephant Cave Temple) is a wonder to behold.
-A significant archaeological site, as well as a popular tourist attraction, this temple dates back to the 11th century and is built upon a hillside, which was considered sacred by those who built it.
+A significant archaeological site, as well as a popular tourist attraction, this temple dates back to the 11th century.
+It is built upon a hillside, considered sacred by those who built it.

 This dreamy destination boasts stunning elephant carvings and sculptures, a magical meditation cave, beautiful bathing pools, and a lush green jungle area with captivating sacred trees and breathtaking views.
 After visiting the Goa Gajah Temple, you’ll no doubt want to come back again and again!
 This place is definitely a must-see site in Bali.

 You can get to the Goa Gajah Temple by going on a tour, by taxi, or by your own motorbike.
 Also, don’t forget these must-pack items for Bali!